 - branches overhanging your land

-- poor television reception, you should consider how any nearby trees may grow when you're locating your aerial or satellite dish
+- poor TV reception (you should think about how any nearby trees may grow when you're putting up your aerial or satellite dish)

 - trees blocking light into your home or garden